DarthLeveric/IA-RP-Helper/README.md

-# imperial-equinox-helper
+# IA-RP-Helper
-A simple helper page for SWTOR RP.
+A helper page for RP.